-In his new book Leading Continuous Change: Navigating Churn in the Real World, Bill Pasmore, senior vice president at the Center for Creative Leadership (CCL®), provides a groundbreaking action plan for improving organizational leaders’ capacity to navigate and manage complex, continuous change.
+In the new book Leading Continuous Change: Navigating Churn in the Real World, senior vice president Bill Pasmore provides a groundbreaking action plan for improving organizational leaders’ capacity to navigate and manage complex, continuous change.

 Leading single-change efforts can be challenging when seemingly simple changes get out of hand, demanding more time, money and attention than predicted.
 Those challenges are magnified when leaders are faced with multiple changes that require increased prioritization, attention to integration, broader and deeper engagement and organizational agility.

-Leading Continuous Change, released by Berrett-Koehler Publishers, provides a four-step action plan for managing these complex changes:
+Leading Continuous Change, released by Berrett-Koehler Publishers, provides a 4-step action plan for managing these complex changes:

 - Discovering – While change is a necessity, not all change is a necessity right now.
 The Discovering process allows leaders to identify viable opportunities for change.
 Later, having identified these opportunities, decisions can be made about which ones to pursue.